- Designation: Official Statistics

 - SIC 2007 section and LCREE Group

 - Collapsed SIC 2007 section (industries A, D, F, G and M separated out and all other sections combined) and LCREE Group

 - LCREE Group only

-When the survey was initially set up, there was no way to impute for unit non-response as there were no previous data and so all missing whole returns were dealt with by using the mean of the responders (mean imputation).
+When the survey was initially set up, it was not possible to impute for unit non-response as there were no previous data and so all missing whole returns were dealt with by using the mean of the responders (mean imputation).
 Now previous survey data are available, unit non-response imputation for larger businesses (250 or more employees) and reference list businesses imputes the non-responders in that group with their previous data, upscaled with a growth factor.
 This growth factor is calculated from responders in both the current and previous years, as the ratio of their current total divided by their previous total (ratio of means imputation).
 This method is applied to all variables except disposals.
 For disposals there is very little year-on-year correlation so applying a growth factor is not sensible.
 Non-response for this variable is accounted for by using mean imputation.

 Weighting and estimation

 Sample respondents are weighted to represent a number of non-sampled businesses within the same stratum.
 As many nil returns are received, estimates are calculated using a two-stage process, to improve the quality of results.

 First, the proportion of businesses reporting any LCREE activity within a stratum is estimated.
 Second, a weighted aggregate of LCREE activity is calculated from those businesses reporting activity.
 This is achieved by removing those businesses that report no LCREE activity and adjusting the weights of the remaining businesses to ensure they represent the non-sampled businesses appropriately.
 The resulting weighted responses are then aggregated.
 The final stage of the process is to multiply the estimate of the proportion by the weighted aggregate to estimate the population total in each stratum.

 Business counts are estimated as the weighted aggregate of the proportion of activity reported in each sector and region for each business.
 These count estimates are consistent across groups, regions and the whole economy.